redux-saga/saga-query/README.md

   redux-saga
 - Simple recipes to handle complex use-cases like cancellation, polling, optimistic updates, loading states, undo, react
-- Progressively add it to your codebase: all we do is add reducers to your state and bootup some sagas
+- Progressively add it to your codebase: all we do is add sagas and action creators to your system
 - Use it with any other redux libraries

 ## Why?